 Hands-on training is a mandatory part of vet tech training as well..
 Veterinary technician students must work a specific number of hours at a veterinary hospital, learning how to execute a variety of tasks, including obtaining blood samples, taking X-rays, assisting in surgery, client education and more.

-After successfully completing a vet tech degree, , the graduate is eligible to take a state or national board examination to become a registered or certified veterinary technician.
-Upon successful completion of the exam, the graduate is awarded the title Registered Veterinary Technician, Certified Veterinary Technician or Licensed Veterinary Technician (dependent upon state title).
+After successfully completing a vet tech degree, graduates take a state or national board examination.
+Upon successful completion of the exam, a person becomes a Registered Veterinary Technician, Certified Veterinary Technician or Licensed Veterinary Technician (dependent upon state title).